lnashier/fastly/docs/project.md

 - [x] Library should be small and self-contained.
 - [x] Library should utilize a Memcached client, as well as any other libraries required.
 - [x] Library must accept any file size from 0 to 50 MB.
 It must reject files larger than 50 MB.
-- [x] Library must accept a file, chunk it, and store as bytes in Memcached with a minimum amount of overhead.
+- [x] Using the default slab size, Memcached can only store up to 1 MB per key.
+Library must accept a file, chunk it, and store as bytes in Memcached with a minimum amount of overhead.
     - Library should chunk the file in any way appropriate.
     - Library should key the chunks in any way appropriate.
 - [x] Library must retrieve a file's chunks from Memcached and return a single stream of bytes.